Gut Bacteria May Be Controlling Your Mood, Should You Fix It?

-In fact, some researchers are working on what they’re calling pscyhobiotics, medicine that targets mental disorders through the gut microbiome.
-Traditionally, it has been thought that gut-related illnesses, like irritable bowel syndrome, were caused by depression, stress and anxiety, but now some researchers are starting to think it’s the other way around.
+In fact, some researchers are working on what they’re calling psychobiotics, medicine that targets mental disorders through the gut microbiome.
+Traditionally, it has been thought that gut-related illnesses, like irritable bowel syndrome, were caused by depression, stress, and anxiety, but now some researchers are starting to think it’s the other way around.

 How to Restore Gut Flora

-In addition to the lack of fiber consumed in western diets, we consume a lot of refined sugar and processed food.
-Unsurprisingly, this destroys certain gut flora that is so essential to good gut bacteria balance.
+In addition to the lack of fiber consumed in Western diets, we consume a lot of refined sugar and processed food.
+Unsurprisingly, this destroys certain gut flora that is so essential to a good bacterial balance.

 It’s not just our diets that can have a serious impact on our gut health.
 By nature, antibiotics kill bacteria in our body including gut bacteria, and they do so indiscriminately.
-Obviously, antibiotics have been incredibly beneficial in preventing death and illness, but the extent to which we use them has created some negative side effects, especially on healthy gut balance.
+While antibiotics have been incredibly beneficial in preventing some deaths and illnesses, the extent to which we use them has created many negative side effects, especially when it comes to a healthy gut balance.
 Studies have found that it can take months for our gut microbiome to recover from the effects of antibiotics, and in some cases, up to a year.

-While a healthy adult should probably be more concerned with catching an antibiotic-resistant pathogen, than suffering from temporary damage to gut flora, infants and young children are most susceptible to having long-term effects.
-Scientists believe that the administration of antibiotics in infants can lead to an imbalanced microbiome, impeding nutrient absorption and immune system functions.
+While a healthy adult might be more concerned with catching an antibiotic-resistant pathogen than suffering from temporary gut flora damage, infants and young children are most susceptible to long-term effects.
+Scientists believe the administration of antibiotics in infants can lead to an imbalanced microbiome, impeding nutrient absorption, and immune system functions.

 Some doctors even believe that children might develop autism due to damaged gut flora.
-This could also be related to children who develop ADHD, ADD, OCD, dyslexia and dyspraxia.
+This could also be related to children who develop ADHD, ADD, OCD, dyslexia, and dyspraxia.
 Although this is an incredibly contentious topic, more and more scientists are finding that gut flora is important in early development.
-Could there be a correlation between the decline in gut flora diversity in our western diet and an influx in certain developmental issues in children?
+Could there be a correlation between the decline in gut flora diversity in our Western diet and an influx of certain developmental issues in children?
 Will the gut be the next area of focus for treating mental diseases and disorders?